sensu/sensu-docs/content/sensu-core/0.29/guides/securing-sensu.md

 #### Adding Roles and Authentication Tokens

-## Securing RabbitMQ

-As the supported transport mechanism for any Sensu deployment, RabbitMQ has its own set of security concerns, from ensuring that VHOST permissions are set correctly, to adding SSL/TLS encryption between clients, consumers, and queues.

-### Minimum Viable Permissions

-### SSL/TLS Configuration

-## Securing Redis

-Similar to RabbitMQ, securing Redis is a concern in any environment.
-Let's take a look at what is needed to ensure that we have Redis locked down tight.

-## Putting It All Together

 We've covered a lot of material in this article, so let's do a quick recap of the various approaches to securing Sensu's components, and what that might look like in a real-world deployment of Sensu